Letztes Update: 31. Januar 2025

-The article explores essential marathon rules, covering guidelines for participants from the starting line to the finish line.
-It discusses how organizers ensure fair play and highlights variations in rules across different events and countries.
+This article explores the essential rules of marathon running, covering guidelines for participants, the start and finish lines, fair play, and variations across events and countries.

 Hey there, I'm curious about the rules of marathon running.
 Could you help me understand the essential marathon rules?
 I know there are specific guidelines for participants, but I'm not sure what they are.
 Are there any particular rules regarding the starting line or the finish line?
 Also, how do organizers ensure fair play during the marathon?
 Do marathon rules vary significantly between different events or countries?
 I'm interested in both the general rules and any unique ones you might know about.
 Thanks for shedding some light on this!